Discussing the Transition from Pediatric to Adult Epilepsy Care: Josiane Lajoie, MD

 WATCH TIME: 3 minutes

-"Transition should never be done in one visit.
+"Transition should never be done in 1 visit.
 This is something that should occur over several visits, and probably over a span of at least a year, if not longer."

-Lajoie shares her expert opinion on practical ways clinicians can help adolescents gradually build the health literacy as they will need to manage their care independently, from knowing their medications to navigating challenges like sleep disruption and stress in college.
+Lajoie shares her expert opinion on practical ways clinicians can help adolescents gradually build health literacy.
+Adolescents will need to manage their care independently, from knowing their medications to navigating challenges like sleep disruption and stress in college.
 Resources from organizations like the International League Against Epilepsy and the American Epilepsy Society offer models that support clinicians and patients in building structured transition plans.

 Newsletter